kyopark2014/llm-agent/README.md

 - Thinking: What to do + planning (order, priority...)
 - Acting: used tools, search, browser, etc...
 - What is an Agent?
 LLM + Tools
-  LLM = predicts next word/sentence
+  - LLM: predicts next word/sentence
+  - Tool: perform actions in the real world